Autoencoder-assisted study of directed percolation with spatial long-range interactions

-The structure of this paper is as follows: In Sec.\uppercase\expandafter{\romannumeral2}, we introduce the specific definition of the DP with spatial Lévy-like flights model and briefly review the general results based on mean-field theory and renormalization group analysis based on field theory.
+The structure of this paper is as follows: In Sec.\uppercase\expandafter{\romannumeral2}, We briefly introduced the manifestation of long-range interactions in the theoretical LDP model.
 In Sec.\uppercase\expandafter{\romannumeral3}.A, we discuss the simulation details of introducing spatial long-range interactions into the DP model and present some numerical simulation results of the evolution.
-In Sec.\uppercase\expandafter{\romannumeral3}.B, we outline the general process of stacked autoencoder methods and discuss how certain settings affect the training process.
-Sec.\uppercase\expandafter{\romannumeral4}.A provides a series of predicted critical points based on the one-dimensional encoding output using stacked autoencoders.
+In Sec.\uppercase\expandafter{\romannumeral3}.B, we outline the general process of SAE methods and discuss how certain settings affect the training process.
+Sec.\uppercase\expandafter{\romannumeral4}.A provides a series of predicted critical points based on the one-dimensional encoding output using SAE.
 In Sec.\uppercase\expandafter{\romannumeral4}.B, we observe the decay behavior of the system's particle density at these critical points to determine the critical exponent ${\delta}$.
 Furthermore, in Sec.\uppercase\expandafter{\romannumeral4}.C, we investigate the growth of active particles at critical points to determine the characteristic time $t_f$ of finite-scale systems, thereby obtaining the measured value of the dynamic exponent $z$.
-Stacked autoencoders can effectively identify these characteristic times.
-Finally, in Sec.\uppercase\expandafter{\romannumeral4}.D, we use the measured values of the critical exponents to verify the compliance of the scale relationship (7) and study the impact of a new method for generating random walk step lengths on critical points.
+SAE can effectively identify these characteristic times.
+Finally, in Sec.\uppercase\expandafter{\romannumeral4}.D, We studied a new method for generating random walk step lengths to test the universality of our approach.
 In Sec.\uppercase\expandafter{\romannumeral5}, we summarize this work and provide an outlook on future research directions.